atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

-# 4. Set Up Initial AWS Platform Access Controls
+# 4. Set Up Initial AWS Platform Access

 In this step your Security and Cloud Administrators will decide on and implement the initial approach to controlling access to the AWS platform for use by users who are responsible for your cloud foundation and are members of development teams.